unibo-dslab-projects/SVS24-AlessandroVenturin-MicheleRavaioli-sleep-detection-and-safety-pull-over/README.md

 vehicle over to a stop.

-Since the described behavior would require the vehicle to safely change lanes to reach the emergency lane—a task that is inherently complex—we have chosen to adopt the following simplifying assumption:
+Since the described behavior would require the vehicle to safely change lanes to reach the emergency lane (a task that is inherently complex) we have chosen to adopt the following simplifying assumption:

 The vehicle’s cruise control system is designed to operate only in the slowest